Evaluator, Independent Evaluation (Consultant) - Home-based

-- MA degree or equivalent in peacebuilding, development or a related discipline.
-Knowledge and experience of executive type training, including in areas related to peacebuilding.
+- MA degree or equivalent in transportation, development or a related discipline.
+Knowledge and experience of executive type training, including in areas related to transportation, transport policy, road safety.

-- At least 7 years of professional experience conducting evaluation in the field of capacity building, peacebuilding.
+- At least 7 years of professional experience conducting evaluation in the field of capacity building.
 Knowledge of United Nations Norms and Standards for Evaluation.

-- Technical knowledge of the focal area including the evaluation of peacebuilding related topics
+- Technical knowledge of the focal area including the evaluation of transport/road safety related topics.

 - Field work experience in developing countries.